All Products

 Note

-• To filter data, right-click the table that you want to migrate in the Selected Objects section.
-In the dialog box that appears, set filter conditions.
-For more information, see the Use SQL conditions to filter data.
+• To specify filter conditions to migrate data that meets specific conditions, right-click the table to be migrated in the Selected Objects section.
+In the dialog box that appears, specify one or more SQL conditions.
+For more information, see Set filter conditions.

-• If you use the object name mapping feature to rename the database or collection to which the data is migrated, other objects that are dependent on the database or collection may fail to be migrated.
+• If you use the object name mapping feature, other objects that depend on the renamed objects may fail to be migrated.

 Parameter